alanshortis/short.is/_posts/2019-01-07-webpack-and-babel-for-react-from-scratch.md

 Install Webpack and the Webpack CLI as dev dependencies: `$ npm i --save-dev webpack webpack-cli`.

-Create a new webpack config: `$ touch webpack.config.js`, open it, and add the below configuration to get started:
+Create a new webpack config named `webpack.config.js` and add the below configuration to get started:

 {% highlight javascript %}module.exports = {
   module: {